5cover/psdc/docs/Done.md

 The problem is for bracketed expressions. `lireClavier((val))` is just as valid as `lireClavier(val)`.

 So a `Bracketed` can contain either an lvalue or rvalue, what it is it defined on its contents.
-I guess we can add an abstract boolean property `IsLValue` on `Expression`.
+I guess we can add an abstract boolean property `IsLvalue` on `Expression`.
 This property will be used by the static analyzer?

 So the parser will allow assigning to lvalues but it's the static analyzer that will catch the error.
 Is this a good idea?

-Since there's not only assignments to worry about, there's also `lireClavier` and effective output parameters.
+Since there's not only assignments to worry about, there's also `lireClavier` and actual output parameters.

 But at the same time it would be better to use types, and the custom error message can be given by an error production.